China reveals names of four soldiers killed in Galwan Valley clash with India

 The deceased soldiers were identified as Chen Hongjun, Chen Xiangrong, Xiao Siyuan and Wang Zhuoran.
 All of them were given posthumous awards.
 Chen Hongjun was given the title of “Guardian of the Frontier Hero,” while the other three men were also given first-class merit citations, according to Reuters.

 A fifth soldier, Qi Fabao, was also identified.
 Qi, the regimental commander from the People Liberation Army Xinjiang Military Command was given the title of “Hero regimental commander for defending the border”.

-Some reports said that Qi had also died, but it is not yet clear.
+China said that Qi “sustained a serious head injury” during the clash.
+While he is the only injured soldier Beijing has identified so far, the total injuries on their side is expected to be higher.

 The Chinese media used the phrase “foreign troops” to describe the Indian military, which it said violated an agreement and crossed into the Chinese side.
 The Global Times claimed that this move exemplified “China’s restraint of not inciting sentiments of the public” against the background of the current disengagement of troops of China and India along the border areas.